mowens3/EveCorp/README.md

 ### Managing users

 You can use command `/member info` to check user registered characters.
-Also you can use `/member register` to register user character yourself, provided you know character ID.
+You can use `/member register` to register user character yourself, provided you know character ID.

 ### Reports

-`/reports stats` — shows registration statistics.
+* `/reports stats` — shows registration statistics.
-`/reports unregistered` — show users which didn't register at least one character.
+* `/reports unregistered` — show users which didn't register at least one character.
-`/reports registered` — show registered users and characters list.
+* `/reports registered` — show registered users and characters list.

-### Помощь

-`/help admin` — shows Administrator guide.

-`/reports unregistered` — shows User guide.

 ### Security concerns

-EVECommissar is open-source application.
+* EVECommissar is open-source application.
-In character authorization process EVECommissar requests OAuth 2.0 authorization info from `login.eveonline.com` using only 'publicData' scope.\
+* In character authorization process EVECommissar requests OAuth 2.0 authorization info from `login.eveonline.com` using only 'publicData' scope.
-EVECommissar doesn't save user authorization info (access_token, refresh_token).\
+* EVECommissar doesn't save user authorization info (access_token, refresh_token).
-Access token is used once for verifying character ID.
+* Access token is used once for verifying character ID.

-Refer to `https://docs.esi.evetech.net/docs/sso/sso_authorization_flow.html` for additional information about OAuth 2.0.
+Refer to [sso_authorization_flow](`https://docs.esi.evetech.net/docs/sso/sso_authorization_flow.html`) for additional information about OAuth 2.0.

 ## User Guide